 Dog Rose is said to be one of the longest living plants.
 One particular bush, in Hildesheim,Germany, was said to have been planted by Emperor Charlemagne’s son in AD 850.
 And in A Modern Herbal, Maud Grieve writes of rose hips as being in long official use in the British Pharmacopoeia for refrigerant and astringent properties.

 In addition to cooking up rose hips to eat, indigenous groups used rose hip tea or syrup to support the body during respiratory infections.
 As well as the Santa Clara Pueblo who used it as a salve to directly encourage the healing of sore mouths.

 This time of year, during cold and flu season, is a great opportunity to boost your immunity.
-Terrific allies such as organically sourced rose hips are found in our Sweet Fire Oxymel Syrup.
+Terrific allies such as organically sourced rose hips are found in our Maple Honey Fire Cider and our Sweet Fire Oxymel Syrup.
 As winter approaches, find yourself prepared with the power of herbal remedies.

 “Rose Hips.”
 Rose Hips | The Northwest School For Botanical Studies, http://www.herbaleducation.net/rose-hips.

 “Foods Indigenous to the Western Hemisphere.”
 American Indian Health - Health, https://aihd.ku.edu/foods/rosehips.html.